Physics-50/Module-2/docs/week3.md

 This warning appears because we aren't providing an initial guess for the fitting parameter, and the function is picking an initial guess randomly. **You can safely ignore this warning.**

 To use the script for your own data, simply replace the "import data" section of the code (lines 8-10) with your own data pasted in. **Make sure to report sphere diameters in mm and viscosities in Pa $$\cdot$$ s.** You shouldn't need to change anything else in the script if you are fitting a horizontal line to your data.
-The resulting figure should look like the below.
+The resulting figure should look like the figure below.

 ![horizLineFigure](images/horizLineFit.jpg)